-Many will associate fuchsia will the roadside hedges around Ireland.
-These verses are peppered with the red and purple flowering shrub.
+Many will associate fuchsia with the roadside hedges around Ireland.
+These verges are peppered with the red and purple flowering shrub.
 While in many cases the fuchsia along roads do look great there is so much more to them.
 There are different varieties which can add seasonal interest to a garden.

 For those who enjoy variegated leaves in a garden, Fuchsia “Sunray” is a great investment.
 It has pink and green variegated leaves and pink flowers.